A belated happy birthday to René Vietto, who was born on February 17, 1914, and died on October 14, 1988.

-Following that year’s Tour, a strange tale began circulating that Vietto had lost a toe to sepsis.
-Legend has it that he insisted his domestique, Apo Lazarides, cut off one of his toes as well so they would match.
+Following that year’s Tour, a strange tale began circulating that Vietto had lost a toe during the race due to sepsis.
+Legend has it that he insisted his domestique, Apo Lazarides, cut off another one of his toes as well so they would match.

 It’s believed that Vietto’s toe has been preserved all of these years in formaldehyde, which sits in jar at a bar in Marseilles.

 Vietto went on to win numerous stages in the Tour de France during 1948 and 1949.
 But after that, one winless season after the next brought a close to his career in 1953.

 Despite never winning the Tour de France, Vietto held the distinction of wearing the yellow jersey for the greatest number of stages, until Fabian Cancellara broke his record in 2012.